swelltrain/soft_delete/README.md

 ## Default Scope

 By default, SoftDelete uses a default_scope.
 Do you feel strongly that a default scope is not for you?
 SoftDelete can be included without a default scope:
 `include SoftDelete::SoftDeletable.not_scoped`

-This will skip adding a default scope to the model and instead will add an `active` scope that can be used to filter the records.
+This will skip adding a default scope to the model and instead will add an `active` scope that you can use to filter the records.

+## Caveat

 SoftDelete uses a class var to hold the dependency behavior.
 This has implications if you subclass a model that includes SoftDelete.
 All subclasses share the same class variable and therefore would share the same soft delete dependency behavior.

-On the roadmap:
+Changing it in a subclass changes it for the ancestors as well as any children.

+## Roadmap:

 * before|after soft_delete hooks.
-* (Maybe?) allow the module to be included where it does not set a default scope.

 ## Development